Back to top

 Note: This fee will differ across each aged care centre and the room type you choose.

-If you need to pay an accommodation fee, there are three ways you can do so:
+If you need to pay an accommodation fee to help cover your aged care accommodation costs, there are three ways you can do so:

 Refundable Accommodation Deposit (RAD)